Bronze Clay and Copper Clays

 I’m just ordering some now to try out.
 I like the sound of it: 30 minute kiln firing, no carbon, torch firing, 10% shrinkage.
 If it works, it will be the one I use as I have yet to find a copper clay that I like.

 Check out the great information on using BRONZclay from Cool Tools, written by Mardel Rein.
 Rio Grande has put out a PDF on working with their Bronz and Coppr clay.
 It’s a great source of information.
 On the bottom of Rio’s regular BRONZclay order page there is a short video.
-Art Jewelry Magazine also has much knowledge to share on its blog for February 2009.
+Facet Jewelry also has much knowledge to share on its Clays and Resins page.
 The Metal Clay Academy is a great source of information on all things metal clay.